gscontras/probLang/chapters/01-introduction.md

 description: "An introduction to language understanding as Bayesian inference"
 ---

-### Day 1: Language understanding as Bayesian inference
+### Chapter 1: Language understanding as Bayesian inference

 <!--   - Gricean pragmatics, probability theory, and utility functions
   - The basic Rational Speech-Acts framework